facelessuser/coloraide/docs/src/markdown/harmonies.md

 ### Split Complementary

 Split Complementary is similar to complementary, but actually uses a triad of colors.
-Instead of just choosing one complement, it splits and chooses two colors on the opposite side.
+Instead of just choosing one complement, it splits and chooses two colors on the opposite side that are close, but not adjacent.

 ![Harmony Split Complementary](images/harmony-split-complement.png)